 Article 1 (Purpose)

-This Code seeks to secure the research ethics and authenticity of Korea Spatial Information Society (hereinafter, the ’Society’) by determining general matters such as the criterial for fraudulent research activities and disciplinary measures on the papers submitted to and published in the Journal of Korea Spatial Information Society issued by the Society.
+This Guideline seeks to secure the research ethics and authenticity of Spatial Information Research by determining general matters such as the criteria for fraudulent research activities and disciplinary measures on the papers submitted to and published in the Spatial Information Research.

 Article 2 (Research Ethics)